 Last admission 30 minutes before closing!

-Closed on Mondays and during holidays.
+Closed on Mondays and during the holidays.

 Zagreb City Museum ticket prices